 You probably landed here because you like books.
-Maybe you’ve always wanted to be an editor or maybe you think it would be a good freelance business to get into.
+Maybe you’ve always wanted to be an editor or maybe you think it would be a good side gig to get into.
 But you don’t know exactly what being a good editor means or how one would go about acquiring the necessary skills to do it well.

 You’ve come to the right place.
 I’m what you might call a “book editor” and have been for more than twenty years, most of them as a freelancer with many clients, although some of them under contract with a publishing company.
-For the past five or six years, I’ve taught classes in book editing, which we call “developmental editing.”
+For the past seven or eight years, I’ve taught classes in book editing, which we call “developmental editing” or “story editing.”

 What Is Developmental Editing?